-IV.W.1.1.
-Prepares all materials for summer BOOST program: information for parents, schedules for students, budgets, bus information, guidelines for student helpers, and directions for teaching

-IV.W.1.3.
-Guides staff and student in preparation of activities.

-IV.W.1.4.
-Orders all supplies and prepares materials.

-IV.W.1.5.
-Conducts a 3-day BOOST In-Service to prepare students and staff for the program.

-IV.W.1.6.
-Conducts a freshman writing and math assessment and supervises scoring and reporting of scores.

-IV.W.1.7.
-Prepares report documenting OCR concerns: number of participants from each middle school; ethnic representation; attendance figures; program completion numbers.

-IV.W.1.8.
-Makes a written Report to the School Council at the September meeting.

-IV.W.1.9.
-Conducts election for Freshman S.A.B.
-Representatives.

-IV.W.2.
+- IV.W.1.1.
+Prepares all materials for summer BOOST program: information for parents, schedules for students, budgets, bus information, guidelines for student helpers, and directions for teaching staff; Advertises BOOST and monitors student registration. - IV.W.1.2.
+Hires staff and student helpers and organizes teaching day, including room assignments. - IV.W.1.3.
+Guides staff and student in preparation of activities. - IV.W.1.4.
+Orders all supplies and prepares materials. - IV.W.1.5.
+Conducts a 2-day BOOST In-Service to prepare students and staff for the program. - IV.W.1.6.
+Conducts a freshman writing and math assessment and supervises scoring and reporting of scores. - IV.W.1.7.
+Prepares report documenting OCR concerns: number of participants from each middle school; ethnic representation; attendance figures; program completion numbers. - IV.W.1.8.
+Makes a written Report to the School Council at the September meeting. - IV.W.1.9.
+Conducts election for Freshman Student Council Representatives. - IV.W.2.
 Selection Procedures.
 The Principal shall inform all UHS certified faculty of the opening and interviews shall be conducted in accordance with UHS personnel policies by the end of January.
 The interview team shall forward the name of the recommended candidate to the school council chair.
-No later than February each year, the School Council shall select the BOOST Director.
+No later than February each year, the School Council shall select the BOOST Director. - IV.W.3.

-IV.W.3.
 Minimum Requirements.
-Valid Arizona Secondary Certificate and a faculty position at UHS.
+Valid Arizona Secondary Certificate and a faculty position at UHS. - IV.W.4.

-IV.W.4.
 Stipend.
-Compensation shall be determined by the School Council.
+Compensation shall be determined by the School Council. - IV.W.5.

-IV.W.5.
 The BOOST Director is a one-year position and is one person's position.
 Unless stated in this policy, its hiring, evaluation, and firing shall be conducted according to the extra duty guidelines in the TUSD / TEA Consensus Agreement.